-Hot Work.
+2.13.1.
 The processor has developed a documented hot work management program including properly identifying hot work activities, separation of hot work areas and conducting fire watches.

+2.14.
 Structural Safety (mines, pits, shafts, buildings, structures, walkways, etc.).
-The processor has

-- Documented an evaluation of structural safety of roads, bridges, mines, operating locations and support locations, buildings, dormitories, etc. owned or operated by the processor. - Implemented a program for documented on-going inspections of conditions or events that may impact structural integrity or safety of the operations/site. - Taken corrective actions for identified deficiencies.
+- 2.14.1.
+Documented an evaluation of structural safety of roads, bridges, mines, operating locations and support locations, buildings, dormitories, etc. owned or operated by the processor. - 2.14.2.
+Implemented a program for documented ongoing inspections of conditions or events that may impact structural integrity or safety of the operations/site. - 2.14.3.
+Taken corrective actions for identified deficiencies.

-Walking/Working Surfaces: The processor
+2.15.
+Walking/Working Surfaces.

-- Implements an inspection and corrective action program for ladders, stairs, railings, platforms and walkways. - Removes damaged equipment from service until repairs are complete or replacements are placed into service. - Evaluates and marks working surface load capacities especially for elevated/suspended surfaces like mezzanines, attics, platforms and catwalks. - Maintains walkways and work areas free of slip and trip hazards and obstacles. - Maintains work stations/work areas free of hazards that create slip and trip hazards or other risk of injuries.
+- 2.15.1.
+Implements an inspection and corrective action program for ladders, stairs, railings, platforms and walkways. - 2.15.2.
+Removes damaged equipment from service until repairs are complete or replacements are placed into service. - 2.15.3.
+Evaluates and marks working surface load capacities especially for elevated/suspended surfaces like mezzanines, attics, platforms and catwalks. - 2.15.4.
+Maintains walkways and work areas free of slip and trip hazards and obstacles. - 2.15.5.
+Maintains work stations/work areas free of hazards that create slip and trip hazards or other risk of injuries.